iVuDang/The-Odin-Project-JS-Exercises-GIT-cheatsheet/README.md

 **Navigating**:

-* cd .. navigate to the previous directory (or back)
-* cd    navigate to your home directory

-* pwd checks current file path
-* git status

 Git Command  | Description
 ------------- | -------------
-cd ~/  | first few letters of directory, then hit TAB , it should autofill the directory. cd ..  | navigates up one directory
+cd ~/xyz  | first few letters of directory, then hit TAB , it should autofill the directory. cd ..  | navigates up one directory cd -  | navigates to the previous directory (or back) cd ..  | navigates up one directory cd /  | navigates to root directory pwd  | checks current file path git status  | checks what has been so far

 - - - -